Endometriosis: Symptoms & Fertility - all your qns, answered.

 CAN ENDOMETRIOSIS CAUSE A UTI?

 Endo doesn't cause urinary tract infections (UTIs) but can sometimes lead to symptoms that mimic them.
 It can cause inflammation and irritation in the pelvic region, which may result in urinary symptoms like frequent urination, the feeling of needing to pee urgently, or a burning sensation whilst peeing.
 These symptoms can sometimes be mistaken for a UTI.
+Some women may also have a tight pelvvic floor which may make them have the urge to void frequently, much like with a UTI.

 ENDOMETRIOSIS, FERTILITY & PREGNANCY